Sir Walter Scott

 Walter Scott 1771-1832

 He was a son of solicitor Walter Scott and his wife Anne (Rutherford) and was born in Edinburgh on 15th August 1771.
 He was educated there and also became a solicitor.
 He married Margaret Carpenter (originally Charpentier) and they had children Charlotte, Walter, Anne, Charles and Sophia.
 In 1799 he was appointed sheriff-depute of Selkirkshire.
 While a partner in James Ballantyne's printing business he published Marmion in 1808.
 He went on to write many more popular novels and poems such as The Lady of the Lake, Waverley, Rob Roy, Ivanhoe and Peveril of the Peak.
 His works influenced several writers including the Bronte sisters and Elizabeth Gaskell and he is credited with inventing the historical novel.
 In 1812 he moved to Abbotsford and was created a baronet in 1820.
-He died on 11th July 1832 and is buried with his wife in Dryburgh Abbey, Berwickshire.
+He died on 11th July 1832 and is buried with his wife in Dryburgh Abbey, Roxburghshire, Scotland.

 "Memoirs of the life of Sir Walter Scott" by J.G.
 Lockhart, 7 volumes, 1837-1838